Joe McGinness: Career

 He worked on the campaign for the 1967 referendum regarding Aboriginal affairs in Australia.

+He was later manager of Aboriginal Hostels Limited for the northern region.

 He was also known as "Uncle Joe".

 Honours

 McGinness was made a Member of the Order of Australia in the 1990 Australia Day Honours list for service to the Aboriginal community.

+Personal life

+McGinness married Amy, a Torres Strait Islander woman.